benwiggy/PDFsuite/README.md

 2. Apply Quartz Filter (quartzfilter.py)

 This replaces Apple's own quartzfilter command, which was removed from OS X (in Lion?).
 (Also, there was a sample script in Xcode, which used now-deprecated APIs.)
-Like its predecessors, it has three filepath arguments: quartz filter, input file and output file.
+Like its predecessors, it takes three arguments: quartz filter, input file and output file.

 3. Count pages in PDF (countpages.py)